Jesse Lerner: Biography

 Lerner directed the short films Magnavoz, T.S.H., and Natives (with Scott Sterling).
 His films played at the 2000 Sundance Film Festival, the Museum of Modern Art, the Rotterdam International Film Festival, the Guggenheim Museum in New York, and the Aztlán Today exhibit at the Bronx Museum of the Arts.
 These films were featured at mid-career surveys at the National Gallery of Art (Washington D.C.), the Cineteca Nacional (Mexico City), Anthology Film Archives (New York City), and the Churubusco Studios (Mexico City).

 Lerner books include F is for Phony (with Alexandra Juhasz), a survey of faked documentaries, and The Mexperimental Cinema (with Rita Gonzalez).
 Two of his publications were associated with film series: Ism Ism Ism (which showed at the Los Angeles Filmforum, the Museo de Arte Moderno Buenos Aires, and the Museo Nacional de Arte Reina Sofía) and The Mexperimental Cinema (screened at Berkeley's Pacific Film Archive, Mexico City's Centro Nacional de las Artes, and the Harvard Film Archive).

 Lerner has also curated exhibitions at the National Palace of Fine Arts in Mexico City (Palacio de Bellas Artes), the Schindler House/MAK Center, the Guggenheim Museums (in New York and Bilbao), and the Robert Flaherty Seminar.
 He has lectured on film and other visual arts at CalArts, Princeton University, the Universidad Autónoma de Yucatán, the Freie Universitat Berlin, the Museo Amparo, University College London, the Getty Museum, the Hammer Museum, Cornell University, the Museo Nacional de Antropología (Mexico City), the Berlin Documentary Forum, and the Universidad Nacional Autónoma de México.

-Lerner is the father of Minerva "Minnie" Harris Lerner and ex-husband of Sara Harris Ben-Ari.
+Lerner is the father of Minerva "Minnie" Harris Lerner and son of Ralph Lerner and Carol Lerner.